 Alright, we have time for dinner and Frau Steiner is joining us.

-The cuisine of the Tirol is not to be missed, and guesthouses take pride in serving local specialties, like spaetzel, roast port.and sauerkraut
+The cuisine of the Tirol is not to be missed, and guesthouses take pride in serving local specialties, like Spätzle, roast pork, and sauerkraut.

-Rick: You must like dumpling.
+Rick: You must like dumplings.
 You ordered the dumpling extravanza.

 Frau: I love dumplings.